Panzer3232/PCl-code-modularized/README.md

 std_2d, mean_2d = dataset_config.get_2d_mean_std(slant=True, stn=False)
 canonical_pose = dataset_config.to_canonical(pose_2d)
 ```
+## Role of config_data.py
+The file config_data.py introduces object-oriented modularity by encapsulating dataset specific logic into polymorphic classes:
+ - H36mConfig and MPI3DHPConfig both inherit from DatasetConfig.
+ - Each config handles its own mean, std, and canonicalization.
+ - The factory get_dataset_config(name) dynamically returns the correct class

+This design enables:
+ - Consistent access to normalization and canonical joint order.
+ - Cleaner high-level logic (e.g., preprocessing) without if dataset == ... clutter.
+ - Easy support for new datasets with minimal changes

 ## ⚙ Installation (Python 3.9 with Conda)

 To set up the environment: